Chervith2004/Prodigy_ML_Task_3/README.md

-# Prodigy_ML_Task_3
+Cat vs Dog Image Classification
-SVM Image Classification: Cats vs Dogs This repository demonstrates image classification using Support Vector Machine (SVM) to distinguish between images of cats and dogs.
+This project demonstrates a simple image classification pipeline using Support Vector Machine (SVM) to distinguish between images of cats and dogs.

-Overview: In this project, we utilize SVM from scikit-learn along with OpenCV to preprocess and classify images of cats and dogs.
-The steps include loading images, resizing them to a fixed size, converting them to grayscale, and flattening them into 1D arrays for SVM input.

-Files: Task_3.ipynb: Jupyter Notebook containing the Python script for loading, preprocessing, training, and evaluating the SVM model. cats/: Directory containing images of cats. dogs/: Directory containing images of dogs.

-Libraries Used: OpenCV: Used for image loading and preprocessing. numpy: For array operations and data manipulation. scikit-learn: Used for SVM model implementation and evaluation. matplotlib: For visualization, including confusion matrix plotting. seaborn: Enhances the visualization of the confusion matrix.

-Results: The SVM model achieves an accuracy of X% on the test set, effectively distinguishing between images of cats and dogs.
-This project demonstrates the application of SVM in image classification tasks and provides insights into model performance.
+Table of Contents
+-Introduction
+-Dataset
+-Results

+1.Introduction
+This project aims to classify images of cats and dogs using a Support Vector Machine (SVM) classifier.
+The images are preprocessed, flattened, and then fed into the SVM model for training and testing.
+The performance of the model is evaluated using accuracy, confusion matrix, and classification report.

+2.Dataset
+The dataset should contain two folders: cats and dogs.
+Each folder should contain grayscale images of cats and dogs, respectively.
+The images are resized to 100x100 pixels before being processed.

+3.Results
+After running the script, you will get the following results:
+Accuracy: The accuracy of the SVM model on the test set.
+Confusion Matrix: A heatmap plot of the confusion matrix.
+Classification Report: Precision, recall, and F1-score for each class.